 Pethidine, diamorphine and other opioids may interfere with breastfeeding (NICE, 2007; OAA, 2019).

-Pethidine can have an adverse effect on a newborn's sucking ability and breastfeeding.
-It also affects the mother's level of the oxytocin hormone which may delay lactation (Hermati et al, 2018).
+Pethidine can make a newborn less able to suck and breastfeed.
+It affects the mother's levels of the hormone oxytocin, which may delay lactation (Hemati et al, 2018).

-There’s also the risk that if you and your baby are separated because your baby goes to the neonatal unit, that interrupts bonding and hence affects breastfeeding (Moe-Lowth, 2017; NHS, 2017; Byrne et al, 2018, NICE, 2017).
+There’s also the risk that if you and your baby are separated because your baby goes to the neonatal unit, that interrupts bonding and hence affects breastfeeding (Lowth, no date; NICE, 2007; NHS, 2017).

 Does having opioids during labour have any long-term effects?